Worryinglamb08/FivePD-Medical-Assistance/README.md

-﻿# SaltyCallouts for FivePD
+﻿# Medical Assistance Callouts

-SaltyCallouts for [FivePD](https://gtapolicemods.com/index.php?/fivepd/) is a collection of custom callouts for the FiveM modification "FivePD".
+Medical Assistance callouts (formerly SaltyCallouts for [FivePD](https://gtapolicemods.com/index.php?/fivepd/)) is a collection of medical callouts for the FiveM modification "FivePD".

 ## Callouts